hasiburratul/connectionslab/Week_10/Project_2/README.md

 });
 ```

-<br> Updates the bullets based on information received from enemy player </b>
+<b> Updates the bullets based on information received from enemy player </b>

 ```
 socket.on('updateBullets', function(data) {